alexmohr/yal/readme.md

 This repo contains a logger library which I created for my personal arduino / ESP projects

-- Why should I use this instead of other established loggers?
-  - You really shouldn't.

-## Building
 This logger requires C++17 and thus a specific xtensa and platformio version has to be used.